pranayhbwsl/magento2-Pyxl_SmartyStreets/README.md

    2. Users should experience functional address validation while adding addresses from both the My Account page and during the checkout process.
    3. Auto-complete suggestions for Canadian and US addresses should be available to users.

+# Developer Guide

+1. Create an account with Smarty Streets, so that you can use the API keys for the integration.
+Click [here](https://www.smarty.com) to create a free account.
+2. Start below services from Smarty Streets as free trial - 'US Address Verification, Core Edition, Cloud License' and 'US Address Autocomplete, Pro Edition, Cloud License'.
+3. Follow the below mentioned module documentation for further details.

 # Pyxl_SmartyStreets
 Using the SmartyStreet SDK this module offers address validation and autocomplete for customer addresses.